ryzom/ryzomcore/ryzom/tools/extract_r2_required/readme.txt

 - Run sitem_shape_matcher.py to generate match_sitem_shape.tsv from shape_parsed.tsv and sitem_parsed.tsv
 - Run extract_sbrick.py to generate the sbrick_index.tsv to ensure indices are correctly reused
 - Run generate_sitem.py to generate sitems from the tsv

+# Fix renamed sbrick
+- Run extract_sbrick.py to update sbrick_index.tsv with the current bricks
+- Run fix_rename_sbrick.py to rename sbrick and sphrase in leveldesign if their name changed